Vote for a strong team to ensure change

 KCDC’s lack of support for building and business growth is driving away potential investment, as the challenges make it too difficult to succeed.

-- Public Frustration Over Business and Building Consents: Approval delays are stalling growth.
+- Frustration over business and building consents: Approval delays are stalling growth.
 Excessive hurdles are driving developers, builders, and businesses away from Kāpiti.
 The impact stretches across ratepayers, developers, and professionals in architecture, real estate, and engineering.

 - Accessibility - Unreturned calls, frequent absences